Joan Ure: Life

-Being a Scot

-Joan chose the pen-name Ure, because it sounded more Scottish to her.
+In the 1950s she chose the pen-name Ure, because it sounded more Scottish to her.
+Her deceased sister Joan provided the first half of her pen name.

 Having been born in England made her self-consciously Scots, and she adopted an ironic refrain throughout her public writing: "Scottish, more or less" and "as Scots as I am".
 In correspondence she wrote "I could say I am an Englishman, and spite 'em all."

 Work

+Drama

 Joan Ure wrote short stories and poems as well as short plays, but she made her mark with her work for the theatre.
 She never wrote a full-length play.

-Among her work to achieve a professional production, I See Myself as This Young Girl, an exploration of a mother-daughter relationship, was directed by Michael Meacham at the close theatre Club, Glasgow, in 1967.
+Her first play, Cendrillon, was written in French, for her 4th year school class to perform.
+One of her professionally produced works, I See Myself as This Young Girl, an exploration of a mother-daughter relationship, was directed by Michael Meacham at the Close Theatre Club, Glasgow, in 1967.
 It demonstrated her lyrical gifts.

-She wrote her first play, Cendrillon, in French, for the 4th year school class to perform.
+During her career Ure wrote over thirty short plays, several of which were performed across Scotland and on BBC radio.

+Her companion dramas, Something in it for Cordelia and Something in it for Ophelia, are feminist revisionings of two female characters from works by Shakespeare.
+Both plays were staged on the Edinburgh Festival Fringe in 1971 in a basement room in Edinburgh’s George Square.
+They were a response to the staging of King Lear at the Assembly Hall as part of the official Edinburgh International Festival programme.
+Something in it for Cordelia was staged again by DundeeRep as part of a series of short plays directed by Charles Nowosielski in the late 1970s.